-- -i: run the agent in information mode, prints basic information - -q: run the agent in quiet mode (display only error messages) - -c: run the agent without color output - run force run agent promises.
+- -i: run the agent in information mode, prints basic information - -q: run the agent in quiet mode (display only error messages)

+-c: run the agent without color output

+run force run agent promises.
 This command will force the agent to enforce current policies.
 You can run rudder agent update before to update the promises.

-- -u: update policy before running the agent (default is to run existing policy) - -i: run the agent in information mode, prints basic information

-- -v: run the agent in verbose mode, prints detailed information

-- -d: run the agent in debug mode, prints low-level information

-- -q: run the agent in quiet mode (display only error messages)

-- -g: run the agent in full compliance mode (even if change only has been configured)

-- -w: show full strings, never cut output

-- -c: run the agent without color output

-- -r: run the agent with raw output

-- -R: run the agent in completely unparsed mode, with no return code of 1 in case of error.
-A little faster.

-- -m: run the agent with multiline output

-- -b: run the agent on a specific bundle

-- -D: define a class for this run

-- -f: run the agent even if it is disabled

-start start the agent.
+- -u: update policy before running the agent (default is to run existing policy) - -i: run the agent in information mode, prints basic information - -v: run the agent in verbose mode, prints detailed information - -d: run the agent in debug mode, prints low-level information - -q: run the agent in quiet mode (display only error messages) - -w: show full strings, never cut output - -c: run the agent without color output - -r: run the agent with raw output - -R: run the agent in completely unparsed mode, with no return code of 1 in case of error.
+A little faster. - -m: run the agent with multiline output - -b: run the agent on a specific bundle - -D: define a class for this run - -f: run the agent even if it is disabled - start start the agent.
 Start the agent service using the appropriate service manager.